mozilla/gitribution/README.md

 * commits
 * issues

-This app uses membership of the github organisations to flag staff.
-This is not 100% accurate, but a pretty good measure.
+This app uses membership of the github organisations to flag staff, plus a list of extra github logins in to_track.js.
+This is not 100% accurate, but a pretty good indicator of who is staff.

 ## Prerequisites: